school year

 -

 In the event that you need to cancel a registration, 50% of the cost is refundable (or available for credit) if BSS is notified at least 7 days prior to the start date of the class.
-The remaining class balance (less $25 cancelation fee) will be refunded if we can fill your student’s space.
+The remaining class balance (less $25 cancellation fee) will be refunded if we can fill your student’s space.

 -